Noni Hazlehurst

-Early life
+Early life and education

-Hazlehurst was born in Melbourne.
+Leonie Elva Hazelhurst, known as "Noni", was born in Melbourne.

 After attending St Leonard's College in Brighton East, Victoria, Hazlehurst studied Drama at Flinders University in South Australia from 1971 to 1973, where she resided at Flinders University Hall and graduated with a Bachelor of Arts degree in 1974.
-She has studied ballet, singing, piano, speech and drama.
-In the 1980s and 1990s, much of her work concentrated on children's television.

-Her parents were both English, and migrated to Australia in 1951.
+Both of her parents were English, and they migrated to Australia in 1951.

+Career

-Television work
+Television

 Along with roles at the ABC, her first television work was in guest lead roles in television serials produced by Crawford Productions.
 She played the regular role of Sharon Lewis in The Box in 1975 before joining the original cast of The Sullivans as Lil Duggan in late 1976.
 She was a Play School presenter from 1978 to 2001, and has been a National Ambassador or Patron for many children's events and charities, including Children's Week (1991-2007) and Barnardos.
 She has worked extensively for children.
 Hazlehurst has recorded several music and spoken word albums, including the children's music album Shout and Whisper (1988).